cloudpro-dev/datamap/README.md

     }
 }
 ```
-Using the this Schema to describe the data:
+Using the following Schema to describe the data:
 ```
 {
     "$schema": "http://json-schema.org/draft-07/schema#",